-TOP 5 REASONS RETIEVING MEDICAL RECORDS ARE KILLING DME CASHFLOWS
+TOP 5 REASONS RETRIEVING MEDICAL RECORDS ARE KILLING DME CASHFLOWS

 ...And how you can fix it

 Before you want to kill the messenger, let me first state that I too believe that CMS’s interpretation of the rules is similar to our schoolyard days when the kid who owned the ball would get up and go home, with his ball, if the game wasn’t turning out the way he wanted.

 I honestly believe (as operators, leaders, and managers of DME supply companies) that we make documentation compliance significantly more difficult than we need to.
 OUCH!

 Here are my TOP 5 reasons for my belief, in no particular order:

 1. Forms are not compliant from the onset

 We conveniently interpret LCD’s PIM’s, and payor guidelines to be what we need them to be, in order, for our financials to work.
 We try to make black and white; gray.
 For example, we expect Medicare to do the math for us.
 We create forms that are non-compliant from the onset and want Medicare to do the math in regards to daily frequency or rate of change… even though the LCD is very clear (Local Coverage Article: Standard Documentation Requirements for All Claims Submitted to DME MACs (A55426).
 Specifically, it states as a supply for a DME item, the written order must include: